ESPA Test (English Speaking Proficiency Assessment)

 All students to be tested must first register for the ESPA test through their departments.
 When a department offers (or is thinking about offering) a teaching assistantship to a student who has never before been a TA at the University, the department submits an online Request for Evaluation form via the Self-Service page (Administration → Forms → ESL TA Certification).
 The ESL Office sends the student (via the department) a letter indicating the time and place of the appropriate ESPA testing.
 This letter is e-mailed to departments to distribute to students.

-Students: This letter informs you that you need to officially register for the ESPA test.
-You will be told to come to 1112 University Capitol Centre the day before your scheduled ESPA test to register for a specific test time.
-When you sign up for a specific time, we will inform you of the location of the test and answer questions you may have.
+Students: This letter informs you that you need to officially register for the ESPA.
+You will be told to come to 1112 University Capitol Centre the day before your scheduled ESPA to register for a specific test time.
+When you sign up for the test, we will answer any questions you may have.

-You will take the ESPA in the audio classroom (17 Phillips Hall) of the Language Media Center, where your answers will be recorded.
+Your answers for the ESPA will be recorded in the audio classroom (17 Phillips Hall) of the Center for Language and Culture Learning (CLCL).
 Your performance on the test will be evaluated by two ESL faculty raters.
-When you take the ESPA test, you will be told when to come to the ESL Programs Office to check your results and find out if you have attained a passing ESPA score (50 or higher, or 45 or higher for foreign language TAs) and if you are therefore eligible to take the ELPT (English Language Performance Test).
+When you take the ESPA test, you will be told when to come to the ESL Programs Office to check your results and find out if you have attained a passing ESPA score (50 or higher, or 45 or higher for TAs who will be teaching foreign language courses) and if you are therefore eligible to take the ELPT (English Language Performance Test).
 Students who score 50 or 55 must then sign up to take the ELPT.
 At registration for the ELPT, each examinee is given detailed instructions on how to prepare for the test.
 The ELPT is given on the day after students receive their ESPA results.
 Students who score 60 on the ESPA are not required to take the ELPT.

 Results for ESPA tests given at the beginning of a semester (January and August) are available within two days.
 Results for ESPA tests given during the middle of a semester (March and October) are available one day prior to administration of the ELPT, (about 3 weeks) after the ESPA.
 ELPT results are sent to the students through their departments within a few days of taking that test.